senocular/skuler/README.md

 Known Issues
 ------------

+- With keyboard shortcuts, lightness depends on saturation.
+To get full lightness (white/black) you need to fully desaturate first.
+In other words, the arrow keys are a direct coorelation of the location of the selection within the triangle color picker.
+- Using keyboard shortcuts in the middle of a stroke may prevent those changes to be saved with the document
 - Color triangle doesn't register when interaction moves off the visible area of the triangle.
 Probably won't fix